How historic codes of medical ethics have ‘evolved’ to endorse abortion

 The evolution of medical ethics codes is a fact unknown by most doctors.
 All the more important therefore for us to keep drawing it to their attention.

-with the title How historic codes of medical ethics have ‘evolved’ to endorse abortion.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/02/how-historic-codes-of-medical-ethics.html.
+You have read this article Abortion / Hippocrates / Medical ethics with the title How historic codes of medical ethics have ‘evolved’ to endorse abortion.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/02/how-historic-codes-of-medical-ethics.html.
 Thanks!